iGovDirect/Security-Review/README.md

 **Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results.

 Counter Measures: Since voting records are auditable, its possible to figure out which manufactors have this problem.
-If this happens its likely going to be the end of that manufacurer due to criminal charges and the fact that nobody will buy it.
+The risk for the manufacurer is high as being cought means criminal charges and a ban of sales.

 ### Report a Vulnerability or Threat